holgerk/search-and-replace/README.md

 ```

 ## TODO
-- Do not follow symlinks
+- -Do not follow symlinks-
+- Interactive Mode